ray-jonathan/ear-buds/README.md

     -Screenshots

 ## Decription
 “EarBuds” is where music and online profile matching collide.
-This full-stack application allows you to log in to your proile, edit your top artists, and connect with other users where you can chat and share different music!
+This full-stack application allows you to log in to your profile, edit your top artists, and connect with other users where you can chat and share different music!

 ### Features
 * A splash page is loaded with a timeout that will redirect you to sign in with Spotify.